SirJosh-i/Basic-Devops---CI-CD/README.md

 This section provides instructions for installing and configuring Tomcat Server as part of the CI/CD pipeline setup.
 It outlines the essential steps to ensure a successful deployment environment for the Java web application

   ### Project File

-Read this file containing Complete instructions for installing and configuring Tomcat Server.
+  Read this file; https://github.com/SirJosh-i/mymaven.git.
+It contains the complete              instructions for installing and configuring the Tomcat Server.